 Designing cuckoo clocks is just like designing quilts.
-Some ideas work themselves out easily while others take time and patience (and fortitude!).
-The Log Cabin Quilt Cuckoo Clock was very much the first case.
+Some ideas work themselves out easily while others take time and patience (and fortitude!) was very much the first case.

 Quilts and Clocks That Seem to Design Themselves